Red Hand Day: Current situation

 Due to the widespread military use of children in areas where armed conflict and insecurity prevent access by UN officials and other third parties, it is difficult to estimate how many children are affected.
 In 2017 Child Soldiers International estimated that several tens of thousands of children, possibly more than 100,000, were in state- and non-state military organizations around the world, and in 2018 the organization reported that children were being used to participate in at least 18 armed conflicts.

 As of 2017, the UN list of countries where children are known to be used in armed conflict situations on the agenda of the Security Council includes: Afghanistan, Central African Republic, Colombia, Democratic Republic of the Congo, India, Iraq, Israel, Lebanon, Libya, Mali, Myanmar, Nigeria, Pakistan, Philippines, Somalia, South Sudan, State of Palestine, Sudan, Syrian Arab Republic, Thailand and Yemen.
 Child Soldiers International produces a world map showing where children are members of military organizations around the world.

-Since 2008 Sierra Leone, the Democratic Republic of Congo, Liberia, and Côte d'Ivoire have been removed from the UN list of countries where children are used in hostilities.
+Since 2008 Sierra Leone, the Democratic Republic of the Congo, Liberia, and Côte d'Ivoire have been removed from the UN list of countries where children are used in hostilities.
 Once children have been released from military service, they typically need support to rejoin their communities.
 The rehabilitation and reintegration of child soldiers is an important part of a peace process but is expensive and requires the participation of whole communities.